Coopydood/OpenCore-Z490E-CometLake/README.md

 > [!NOTE]
 > ``Z490E_USBMap.kext`` is a custom kext containing the USB mappings of my ASUS ROG STRIX Z490-E GAMING motherboard ports - your mileage may vary!

+> [!TIP]
+> There are multiple versions of ``AirportItlwm.kext`` installed to support various versions of macOS.
+>
+> You don't have to remove any - they have all been individually configured to only be injected based on the macOS version booted.

 ### Patches